Dynamic stabilizer: Biceps Brachii (short head only)

 Instead of using one heavy plate, you can sandwich two lighter plates together.

 The Svend press is not a major mass-building exercise.
 You can use it to warm up your chest at the start of a chest workout or to flush your chest at the end of your chest workout.
 You can also superset the Svend press with a primary chest exercise, such as the dumbbell bench press.
 In other words, as soon as you complete a set of the dumbbell bench press, perform the Svend press.

 As with the dumbbell fly, the Svend press is believed to build your “inner” chest.
 It is not possible to emphasize your inner chest.
 The only ways to get more inner chest definition are to build your chest using major compound push exercises (such as the barbell bench press) and to lose body fat.

-The Svend press can also be performed while lying on your back (supine).
-The supine variation places more emphasis on your pectoralis major and triceps brachii, whereas the standing variation places more emphasis on your pectoralis major and anterior deltoid.
+A similar exercise to the Svend press, known as the dumbbell squeeze bench press, can be performed while lying on your back (supine).
+The dumbbell squeeze bench press places emphasis on your pectoralis major and triceps brachii, whereas the Svend press places emphasis on your pectoralis major and anterior deltoid.